Last Updated on 27 November 2023 by admin

 For starters, your key assets have to be accessed by something, such as a system outside of their immediate protection.
 If someone tries to hack your key assets, they may try and access them through a web of systems that you have failed to secure.

 Do you know what systems have access to your critical assets?
-For example, the CPNI suggests you look beyond your organisation to suppliers and contractors.
+For example, the CPNI suggests you look beyond your organization to suppliers and contractors.

 Wherever the data goes, those points need to be protected also.
-However, by not spending money on employee knowledge, you leave yourself vulnerable to be compromised by the small stuff.
+However, by not spending money on employee knowledge, you leave yourself vulnerable to being compromised by the small stuff.

-Considering employee error accounts for most security incidents, you may want to think twice before you decide to skip over spending any money on user security awareness training and physical security controls, and your overall digital transformation.
+Considering employee error accounts for most security incidents , you may want to think twice before you decide to skip over spending any money on user security awareness training and physical security controls, and your overall digital transformation.

 Option two: spread your money

 Option 2 is all about thinly spreading your budget across many areas.
 There are obvious benefits to this, including the feeling of being more secure by having all of the ground covered.
 At least at a baseline level.